cosmos/sdk-tutorials/academy/3-my-own-chain/5_arrays.md

 ---
-title: "Go Introduction V - Arrays and Slices in Go"
+title: "Go Introduction - Arrays and Slices in Go"
 order: 7
 description: A closer look at arrays and slices
 tag: deep-dive